Introduction to Finite Element Methods: Discontinuous Galerkin methods for elliptic equations

 Applying this estimate for $v_h=w=u_h$ together with the generalized Young inequality $ab \leq \frac\eps2 a^2 + \frac1{2\eps}b^2$ for arbitrary $\eps>0$ then yields that

-We can now first choose $\eps>0$ sufficiently small that the first term is positive, and then $\eta>0$ sufficiently large that the second term is positive, which implies coercivity in the desired norm.
-Together with continuity, the \nameref{thm:BNB} theorem yields existence of a unique solution $u_h\in V_h$ to \eqref{eq:dg:sip} as well as stability with respect to $\norm{dg}{\cdot}$.
+We can now first choose $\eps>0$ sufficiently small that the first term is positive, and then $\eta>0$ sufficiently large that the second term is positive, which implies coercivity in the desired norm. \end{proof}

 For error estimates, we again need to show boundedness of $a_h$ on a space containing both discrete and exact solutions.
 Here we assume that the exact solution of the Poisson equation satisfies

 see \cref{thm:weak:regularity:smooth} or \cref{thm:weak:regularity:convex}, and endow $U(h):=U_* + V_h$ with the norm